ReactiumCore/Reactium-Legacy/readme.md

 > You can define more watch locations and use them for your own tasks.

-##### dest
+#### dest
 Destination paths for the default defined Gulp tasks.

 ### The Webpack Config
 Reactium only uses Webpack for bundling and transpiling javascript.
-If you need it to do more the `webpack.config.js` file is the place to do it.
+If you need it to do more, the `webpack.config.js` file is the place to do it.

 > The Webpack config receives the [Gulp Config](https://github.com/Atomic-Reactor/Reactium/blob/master/readme.md#the-gulp-config) as an argument.